 In fact, the agent now saves 576 hours per year without spending time on transaction coordination.
-At 33 hours per transaction, the agent now closes an additional 17 properties per year!
+At 33 hours per transaction, the real estate agent now closes an additional 17 properties per year!

-Said differently, this agent went from 36 transactions closed per year to 53 transactions per year by offloading transaction coordination!
+Said differently, this real estate agent went from 36 transactions closed per year to 53 transactions per year by offloading transaction coordination!

 Now that we’ve talked about how a real estate transaction coordinator can help agents increase their transactions per year, let’s talk about the cost of a TC.

-There are three different ways transaction coordinators can be paid:
+There are three different ways real estate transaction coordinators can be paid:

 - Full-time salary